DanielFL0/pezp/README.md

-# The PEZP Programming Language
+# The PEZP Virtual Machine